flock-community/dialogflow-ci-java/README.md

 ## The Example project
 Clone/Download this from Github.
 In the resources/features directory there is an example feature for a simple Dialogflow project.

-Go to <travis ci link>.
-This tests the feature against the example Dialogflow application.
+Go to https://travis-ci.org/flock-se/dialogflow-ci-example.
+The feature is tested against the example Dialogflow application here.

 ## Install/Run
 Add the dialogflow-ci-java package to your project.
 Create a test runner such as the src/test/java/TestExampleDialogFlow.java runner from this project's Github.